carpentries-incubator/life-sciences-workshop/_episodes/03-project-organisation-meta-data.md

 - With Word files, include the author's name, date of creation, and project description in the header
 - With Excel files, ensure columns and tables are labelled.
 If the file contains plots, label the axes and give the plot a title.
 If the file contains multiple tabs, label them appropriately.

-Also, consider a separate, initial tab containing meta-data explaining the rest of the file (e.g. where the data is from, who collected it, units, what each tab is for, etc)
+Also, consider a separate, initial tab containing a data dictionary and meta-data explaining the rest of the file (e.g. where the data is from, who collected it, units, what each tab is for, etc.).

 There are no strict rules on any of the above, and attempting to create such rules for everyone to adhere to may do more harm than good (for example, if the process ends up overly complex and bureaucratic).
-Instead, guiding principles should be used, with the key aspect being kept in mind, namely, that your aim is to ensure the long-term usefulness of the data.
+Instead, **guiding principles** should be used, with the key aspect being kept in mind, namely, that your aim is to ensure the long-term usefulness of the data.